July 6, 2015

 Interns, Puppy Mills Campaign—Campaigns

-The Campaigns department helps animals by educating the public about animal issues, advocating for better laws to protect them, partnering with corporations on behalf of animal-friendly policies, investigating cases of animal cruelty, and providing animal rescue and emergency response.
-The Campaigns department is seeking interns for the Puppy Mills Campaign.
+The Campaigns department helps animals by educating the public about animal issues, advocating for better laws to protect them, partnering with corporations on behalf of animal-friendly policies and investigating cases of animal cruelty.
+The department is seeking an intern to start in September 2015 for the Puppy Mills Campaign.
 If you are interested, view the expanded position description [PDF].

 Interns will be able to gain a deeper understanding of the puppy mill industry and how it intersects with the issues of animal health, animal shelters, responsible breeding practices, pet overpopulation, the broader pet industry, and animal protection legislation.
 Interns will gain valuable experience and knowledge through research and outreach relating to puppy mill issues.
 They will learn how research is gathered and analyzed to track trends and changes in the pet industry and to help us target our public policy efforts.
 Interns will strengthen networking, organizational and time management skills while gaining real-world experience utilizing their skillset to make a difference in the lives of dogs in puppy mills.

 Responsibilities and projects include: